Guide to MSP Help Desk Structure

 There are several planning phases required to launch an organization and eventually become profitable.
 Perhaps the most daunting aspects are establishing an MSP help desk and selecting the perfect support team structure.
 They can be key components in achieving company objectives.

-Explaining the Tiered Support Model
+Tiered Support Model for MSPs Explained

 Managed IT services largely adhere to the principles of a tiered support model to create the ideal MSP help desk.
 Over the years, the adoption of this framework has proven to be effective for resolving clients’ issues in an appropriate and timely fashion.

 The tiered help desk structure is categorized as follows:

 Tier 1 – The Service Desk